 A 2016 Government Accountability Office report notes that 62 is the most frequent claiming age for Social Security retirement benefits, with 42% of men and 48% of women from the 1945 birth cohort claiming at that age.
 Of that cohort, only 28% of men and 23% of women waited until their FRA of 66.57 Over the past decades, the shares of men and women who claim early have both been falling.
-In fact, Americans are generally working longer and claiming later, two trends that will help build more secure retirements.58 While these trends are encouraging, most people still claim early and many of these decisions seem to be suboptimal.59
+In fact, Americans are generally working longer and claiming later, two trends that will help build more secure retirements.58 While these trends are encouraging, most people still claim early and many of these decisions seem to be suboptimal.59 benefits when the beneficiary reaches FRA.

-Note: Data reflect the increase in the FRA from 65 to 66 during this period.
-Social Security disability benefits automatically convert to retirement benefits when the beneficiary reaches FRA.
 Those conversions are excluded from these data.
 This SSA analysis looks at claims in a given year rather than by cohort.
 Therefore, the data accurately reflect, but understate, the trend in claim ages.
-See Alicia H. Munnell and Angi Chen, Trends in Social Security Claiming, CRR working paper No. 15-8, 2015.
-Available at: https://crr.bc.edu/wp-content/uploads/2015/05/IB_15-8.pdf.
+See Alicia H. Munnell and Anqi Chen, Trends in Social Security Claiming, CRR working paper No. 15-8, 2015.
+Available at: https://crr.bc.edu/wp-content/uploads/2015/05/1B_15-8.pdf.